parappayo/book-notes/README.md

 ## Backlog

-* Doing Data Science (Cathy O'Neil and Rachel Schutt)
-* RESTful Web APIs (Leonard Richardson, Sam Ruby, and Mike Amundsen, 2013, O'Reilly)
-* Classic Computer Science Problems in Python (David Kopec, 2019, Manning)
-* The Book of F# (Dave Fancher, 2014, No Starch)
-* Visualize This (Nathan Yau, 2011, Wiley)
-* Land of Lisp
-* Microservices in .NET Core
-* The Imposter's Handbook (Rob Conery, 2016, Big Machine)

-## Would be Nice

 * Significant Zero
 * Bad Blood
-* Switch: How to Change Things When Change is Hard
 * Practical Object-Oriented Design (2nd Edition)
-* UNIX and Linux System Administration Handbook (5th Edition)
-* Vue.js Up & Running
 * SSH Mastery: OpenSSH, PuTTY, Tunnels and Keys

-## You May Question My Sanity

 * Absolute OpenBSD
-* Programming Pearls
 * The Definitive Guide to the Windows Installer
 * To Mock a Mockingbird and Other Logic Puzzles
 * Category Theory for Programmers